Final Fantasy 7 Rebirth: Everything we know so far

 (Image credit: Square Enix)

-The Final Fantasy 7 Rebirth trailer might have only been one minute and 34 seconds long, but we'll be dining out on it for weeks.
-This short glimpse into what Square Enix has planned for Final Fantasy 7 Remake Part 2 has certainly piqued our interest, particularly as it shows Cloud and Sephiroth stalking some familiar areas as the party pushes out of Midgar and into the wider world.
+The first Final Fantasy 7 Rebirth trailer was only one minute and 34 seconds long, but it got us on the hype train immediately.
+The short glimpse into what Square Enix has planned for Final Fantasy 7 Remake Part 2 shows Cloud and Sephiroth stalking some familiar areas as the party pushes out of Midgar and into the wider world.
 Of course, the Final Fantasy 7 Rebirth reveal trailer also gave us our first look at the upgraded visual style, with Square Enix leveraging the power of the PS5 for this new RPG adventure.

 Final Fantasy 7 Rebirth story